 Your Yamaha engine has been designed to use premium unleaded gasoline with a research octane number of 95 or higher.
-If knocking (or pinging) occurs, use a gasoline of a different brand.
+If knocking (or pinging)

+occurs, use a gasoline of a different brand.
 Use of unleaded fuel will extend spark plug life and reduce maintenance costs.

-Catalytic converters
+Catalytic converter

-This vehicle is equipped with catalytic converters in the exhaust system.
+This model is equipped with a catalytic converter in the exhaust system.